top of page

 If I took a Wheel 1 Bowl class, should I enroll in the Wheel 2 Bowl class next?

 Yes.
-But, for folks who want to work on more reliably centering, or pulling taller/thinner walls, we also welcome you to take another Wheel 1 class, ie. our Cups & Tumbler class to work on cylindrical forms (vs bowl forms) and vice versa.
+But, for folks who want to work on more reliably centering, or pulling taller/thinner walls, we also welcome you to take additional Wheel 1 classes, We have two Wheel 1 classes that focus on slightly different techniques - Cups &Tumblers - and Bowls.

 Can I make up a class?